 Revenue activities during the three and nine months ended September 30, 2018 and 2017, respectively were as follows:

 In line with industry practice, the Company bills its customers for its services in arrears, typically when the stage or well is completed or at month-end.
 The majority of the Company’s jobs are completed in less than 14 days.
 Furthermore, it is currently not standard practice for the Company to execute contracts with prepayment features.
 As such, the Company’s contract liabilities with its customers are immaterial to its unaudited condensed consolidated balance sheets.

 The Company’s financial instruments consist of cash and cash equivalents, accounts receivable, other assets, accounts payable, accrued expenses, capital lease obligations and notes payable.
 The recorded values of cash and cash equivalents, accounts receivable, other assets, accounts payable, and accrued expenses approximate their fair values based on their short-term nature.
 The carrying value of capital lease obligations and notes payable approximate their fair value, and the interest rates approximate market rates.

-Functional and Presentation Currency
+Functional and Reporting Currency

 Items included in the financial statements of each of the Company’s entities are measured using the currency of the primary economic environment in which the entity operates (the “Functional Currency”).
-The Functional Currency for the Norwegian and Argentine subsidiaries is the U.S. Dollar.
-The condensed consolidated financial statements are presented in U.S. Dollars, which is the Company’s presentation currency.
+The Functional Currency for the Company’s Norwegian and Argentine subsidiaries is the U.S. Dollar.
+The condensed consolidated financial statements are presented in U.S. Dollars, which is the Company’s reporting currency.

 Net Loss per Common Share